Instructor: Ian Hazard-Bill

 ABOUT THE INSTRUCTOR

 IAN HAZARD-BILL was born and raised in Marin County.
 He started working in clay in high school and has continued since.
-He has a B.A. ceramics and community based sustainability from The Evergreen State College.
-He has been an apprentice to Seth Cardew in Spain for three months, an Artist in Residence at the Cub Creek Foundation, studio manager at Sugar Maples Center for Creative Arts, as the assistant to the Director at Cub Creek Foundation and as an Artist in Residence at the Mendocino Art Center before taking over as Ceramics Program Coordinator.
+He has a B.A. in ceramics and community-based sustainability from The Evergreen State College.
+He has been an apprentice to Seth Cardew in Spain for three months, an Artist in Residence at the Cub Creek Foundation, studio manager at Sugar Maples Center for the Arts, as the assistant to the Director at Cub Creek Foundation, and as an Artist in Residence at the Mendocino Art Center before taking over as the Ceramics Program Coordinator.
 He makes functional pottery on the wheel, and with a unique slab-building technique and fires his work in wood or salt/soda kilns.

 TUITION & FEES